Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 How does Gaussian Splatting work?

-Rather than a single algorithm, Gaussian Splatting is a family of techniques, with some prioritizing speed, others focusing on rendering quality or geometric accuracy.
-But all Gaussian Splatting flavors share the same basic primitive to build their models: the 3D Gaussian.
+Rather than a single algorithm, Gaussian Splatting is a family of techniques, with some prioritizing speed, others focus on rendering quality or geometric accuracy.
+But all Gaussian Splatting techniques share the same basic primitive to build their models: the 3D Gaussian.

 3D Gaussians have two unique advantages over traditional 3D primitives like discrete 3D points.
 First, thanks to their semi-transparent and gradually changing appearance, large numbers of Gaussians can be blended smoothly, making them ideal for high-quality rendering.
 The process of generating a rendered image from a set of Gaussians is called “splatting“ because it involves projecting them onto the image plane and spreading (or "splatting") their contribution across multiple pixels.

 Think of spray painting onto a surface.
 Each spray dot is a "splat" that overlaps with others, forming a smooth, blended result.
-Similarly, GS overlays the projected Gaussians to create a seamless final image.
+Similarly, Gaussian Splatting overlays the projected Gaussians to create a seamless final image.

-The second key advantage of Gaussians as a building-bock is mainly relevant for the construction of the GS model from input images.
-Thanks to the mathematical properties of a 3D model made of Gaussians, we can precisely predict how changes in their parameters (position, scale, opacity, rotation and color) will affect the resulting renders.
+The second key advantage of Gaussians as a building block is mainly relevant for the construction of the model from input images.
+Thanks to the mathematical properties of a 3D model made of Gaussians, we can precisely predict how changes in their parameters (position, scale, opacity, rotation, and color) will affect the resulting renders.
 This allows us to iteratively tweak the Gaussian models so that, when seen from the right angle, they look exactly like the real-world photos.

-At Pix4D, we combine the strengths of GS with the reliability and actionability of traditional photogrammetry outputs.
-Our processing pipeline generates an accurately scaled and georeferenced GS model, while also producing a point cloud and a mesh built from the GS model, which benefits from GS’s ability to reconstruct finer details.
+At PIX4D, we combine the strengths of Gaussian Splatting with the reliability and actionability of traditional photogrammetry outputs.
+Our processing pipeline generates an accurately scaled and georeferenced Gaussian Splatting model, while also producing a point cloud and a mesh built from this model, which benefits from Gaussian Splatting’s ability to reconstruct finer details.

 Which projects benefit from the Gaussian Splatting Technique